projectcalico/calico/docs/AWS.md

 aws ec2 create-key-pair --key-name mykey --output text
 ```

 Copy the output into a new file called mykey.pem.
-The file should include ```-----BEGIN RSA PRIVATE KEY-----```, ```-----END RSA PRIVATE KEY-----```, and everything inbetween.
+The file should include ```-----BEGIN RSA PRIVATE KEY-----```, ```-----END RSA PRIVATE KEY-----```, and everything in between.
 Then, set appropriate permissions for your key file.
 ```
 chmod 400 mykey.pem
 ```